zexianLIPolyU/BITBLE/README.md

 ```

 The first option (`'cutoff'`) ignores coefficients smaller than `1e-4` in absolute value, the second option
 (`'percentage'`) applies an 80% compression and only retains the 20% largest coefficients.
-The `'percentage'` and `logging` options are only available in the MATLAB version of FABLE.
+The `'percentage'` and `logging` options are only available in the MATLAB version of BITBLE and SIABLE.

 ## Reference